MGKriss022/sitec-redesign/README.md

 # sitec-redesign

-Unofficial re-design site for sitec.
+Unofficial re-design site for sitec. a

 ## Install
 Python 3.8.3